 Responsibility & Governance

 Twingate’s Chief Technology Officer has primary responsibility over Twingate’s information security program and practices.
 Twingate also maintains a cross-disciplinary security team that is responsible for implementing, reviewing, and maintaining its information security program and includes members of senior management.
-However, as a security company, Twingate views security as a pervasive issue and therefore a shared responsibility throughout our team.
-All of our engineers are required to consider security as a fundamental part of their work, and they do not simply delegate all responsibility to other colleagues who focus more on security.
+However, as a security company, Twingate views security as a pervasive issue and therefore a shared responsibility throughout our entire organization.
+For example, all of our engineers are required to consider security as a fundamental part of their work, and they do not simply delegate all responsibility to other colleagues who focus more on security.

 Employee Background Checks

-All candidates in the U.S. to whom we extend offers of employment must pass background checks conducted by a third party specialized background checking company.
+All incoming employees in the U.S. are subject to background checks conducted by a third party provider that specializes in background checks.
 Background checks include: SSN trace, criminal searches (including county searches, multi-state, and national sex offenders public registry) and OFAC/SDN checks.

 All employees and independent contractors are required to sign contracts under which they agree to protect customer and other proprietary information as confidential information.

-We have documented processes that we follow to ensure that when an employee departs the company, their access is timely revoked and any company assets they possess are returned or destroyed (whichever is appropriate).
+We have documented processes that we follow to ensure that when an employee departs the company, their access is revoked in a timely manner and any company assets they possess are returned or destroyed (whichever is appropriate).

 Workforce Security Training